 Alice squeezed herself into the safe room and closed the door behind her.

 ‘You’re looking great,’ Any said via the monitor.
 ‘You’ve got tan, and you’re looking— fantastic.’

 Alice chuckled.
 ‘The magical power of holidays.
 Imagine what three weeks would do to me.’

 ‘I wouldn’t recognise you, I’m sure.
 How was last night’s party?’

 ‘Fun.
-When we got to the airliner in the afternoon, our pilots and the cook had already prepared everything, and most of the Sydney Team came too … And then we had one of Hachiro’s fashion shows.’
+Most of the Sydney Team came too.
+And then we had one of Hachiro’s fashion shows.’

 ‘Ah, yes.
 The outfits for China, Otaon and Romania were produced in Sydney, right?’